 Unique designs, which are called "badgers" in Persia (the territory of Iran), and "malcafs" in Egypt (which means "windcatcher"), have already been sufficiently studied.
 Modern engineers consider their capabilities to be more effective.
 One might even say perfect than the best air conditioning systems in the XXI century.
 And this is not without reason because it does not need any power sources and will not need repairs even after several millennia if only the structure itself survived.

-The builders began to work in the center of any room, be it a huge palace or a tiny house, erected high towers, inside which vertical air channels were created strictly according to the calculated parameters.
+The builders began to work in the center of any room, be it a vast palace or a tiny house, erected high towers, inside which vertical air channels were created strictly according to the calculated parameters.
 Moreover, meticulous calculations and planning were carried out for each building because the house's location and height played a significant role.
 After all, these tunnels should ensure unhindered and correct airflow movement, causing a "fireplace effect."

 It's just that the effect is somewhat different from that of smoke extraction.
 Thanks to the holes located at the very top of the structure, the wind is caught and drawn in due to the pressure difference, pushing out the stale air, making room for fresh and cooler air.

-For many centuries, these structures have served as ventilation shafts with constant air circulation and authentic architectural heritage of this land.
+For many centuries, these structures have served as ventilation shafts with constant air circulation and the authentic architectural heritage of this land.
 Moreover, the shape, height, and uniqueness have become a kind of hallmark of the entire country because each windcatcher has its unique outlines, and the most interesting is that it's not for the sake of beauty - there were good reasons for this.

 Typically, windcatchers are one-sided, four-sided, or eight-sided.
 For example, in Yazd, located between two mountain ranges, desert winds disturb less than in other areas, architects could easily design tall four-sided or eight-sided structures.

-If this is a desert area, such as in the city of Meybod, then windcatchers were erected low and one-sided, oriented to the side, where cool and more pleasant air masses with the least amount of hot sand could come.
+If this is a desert area, such as in the city of Meybod, then windcatchers were erected low and one-sided, oriented to the side, where calm and more pleasant air masses with the least amount of hot sand could come.